Brighton Savoy Hotel

-Brighton Savoy is located in the Bayside suburb of Brighton, Victoria in Australia.
+Brighton Savoy is a 4.5 star hotel located in the Bayside suburb of Brighton, Victoria in Australia.
 It is located opposite Brighton Beach at 150 Esplanade, overlooking Port Phillip Bay.
 Brighton Savoy has been in operation as an accommodation complex since 1959 and during that time has hosted a number of high-profile events, such as the second TV Week Logie Awards presentation ceremony in 1960.
+The location for Brighton Savoy was originally built in 1909.

 History

 Prior to Brighton Savoy's establishment as a hotel, the location for Brighton Savoy was originally built in 1909 as a luxurious private mansion.
 In the 1930s, St Leonard's Presbyterian Girl's College used it as accommodation and an official boarding house for girls from the country.
 By the 1940s, it was known as Manoa and then as the 'Savoy Private Hotel'.
 The ballroom was often used for functions and guests began booking it for weddings.
 In 1959, permits for extension were granted, allowing for a motel with function rooms to be constructed.

 Brighton Savoy made a name for itself as a function venue, hosting the Second Logie Awards in 1960 during which Graham Kennedy won the Logie Award for Most Popular Personality.
 Brighton Savoy was bought by the Lee family in 1967, under whose ownership and management it remains today.